Paper-Air/PQSDC2/README.md

 ```

 ## Examples
-We present the validation dataset `PQSDC2/data/test.qualities`
+We present the validation dataset at `PQSDC2/data/test.qualities`
 #### 1、Using 8 CPU cores for compression.
 ```sh
 cd ${PQSDC2_PATH}